 Are there any dessert-specific boozy treats at Disney World?

 Um, of course.
 Many of the table service restaurants have sweet after-dinner drinks on their dessert menus.
 The “Godiva Chocolate Martini” is a staple of Disney cocktail menus.
 You can get an Irish coffee at most bars and lounges.
 My personal favorite variation on this is the Cold Brew XO available at the 50’s Prime Time Cafe at Disney’s Hollywood Studios: Patrón XO Café Coffee Liqueur, heavy cream, and Joffrey’s cold brew coffee.
 YUM!

 There are also many variations on the evening “dessert party” at Disney World.
-These are currently on hiatus due to the pandemic.
-However, something like the Jingle Bell, Jingle BAM!
+Something like the Jingle Bell, Jingle BAM!
 Holiday Dessert Party at Hollywood Studios often includes a themed dessert cocktail as part of the menu.

 Is alcohol included on the Disney Dining Plan?

-All Disney Dining Plans are currently paused during the pandemic.
-So, not right now.
+All Disney Dining Plans are currently paused, so not right now.

 Prior to COVID-19, the Disney Dining Plan did include a limited amount of alcohol as part of this pre-paid meal program.
 We have no word yet on when, or if, the Disney Dining Plan will resume or whether it will continue to include alcohol.